Victoria doesn’t remember the accident. She doesn’t remember

 strong and that I was going to be okay.
 They brought my family lunch and

-made sure my brother had a pillow and sheets at night when he slept by
+made sure my brother had a pillow and sheets at night when he slept at

 my bedside.
 I knew they were doing their best for me.
 They even brushed